Paolo5150/ChromeProfiler/README.md

 # So?

 This simple profiler for C++ allows you to quickly have some basic profiling data.
-You'll be able to see your function calls in a timeline, their execution time, process and thread IDs and you can add any argument you mey like to profiling calls.
+You'll be able to see your function calls in a timeline, their execution time, process and thread IDs and you can add any argument you may like to profiling calls.
 It outputs a json and all you have to do is drop it in the tracing tool, using the link above.

 It's very basic, but can be extended.